-The Top Clinical Psychology Master's Programs
+The Top Clinical Psychology Master's Programs in 2021

 There are many options available for students who want to pursue a master’s degree in clinical psychology.
 Many students who follow this path are passionate about helping other people, including children and families.
 Graduates of clinical psychology programs work in agencies, healthcare, and government institutions.